 10. The Tungabhadra River

 To the left of the entrance of the Vijaya Vitthala Temple is a path that leads to the edge of the Tungabhadra River.
-This is a great place to end a busy day of sightseeing and to catch the sunset!
+This is a great place to end a busy day of sightseeing and to catch the sunset in Hampi!

 I hope this Hampi travel guide has inspired you to visit this amazing UNESCO World Heritage Site.
 Have you visited any of these 10 places to see in Hampi?
 Tell me about it in the comments section below!